 The NCIB that was accepted by the TSX in February 2012 allows us to repurchase up to approximately 16.2 million subordinate voting shares (representing approximately 7.5% of our subordinate voting and multiple voting shares outstanding at the commencement of the NCIB) in the open market.
 During the second quarter of 2012, we paid \$36.2 million to repurchase for cancellation 4.6 million subordinate voting shares at a weighted average price of \$7.84 per share.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans (0.4 million repurchased during the first half of 2012).
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares we are permitted to repurchase during the first half of 2012).
 At June 30, 2012, we can repurchase up to an additional 5.2 million subordinate voting shares under the NCIB, of which approximately 3 million are intended for cancellation.